Image of Prevention tips

 The PBS KIDS 24/7 channel offers anytime access to trusted educational series for kids ages 2-8.

-The PBS KIDS Video app (https://pbskids.org/apps/pbs-kids-video.html) is available on mobile, tablet and connected TV devices and offers on-demand educational videos, and a livestream of the PBS KIDS 24/7 channel.
-No subscription required.
+The PBS KIDS Video app (https://pbskids.org/apps/pbs-kids-video.html) is available on mobile, tablet, and connected TV devices and offers on-demand educational videos, and a live stream of the PBS KIDS 24/7 channel.
+No subscription is required.

 The PBS KIDS Games app offers nearly 200 educational games, which can be downloaded for offline play anytime, anywhere.
 Learn more about these and PBS KIDS’ other apps here: https://pbskids.org/apps/